pecuchet/dotburo-website/storage/content/blog/2018/03/laravel-guzzle-cache-middleware.md

 Modified: 2018-03-11
 Read: 1
 */
-We needed a simple and unobtrusive way to cache our multiple API query within Laravel.
+We needed a simple and unobtrusive way to cache our multiple API queries within Laravel.
 It turns out this is quite easy with Guzzle.
 Just call the class beneath like so:
 <br>
 ```